A new prediction model could identify adults at high risk of colorectal cancer using the full blood count, says Oxford Statistician, Pradeep Virdee.

 Colorectal cancer can be fatal if left untreated and so successfully predicting a patient’s risk could save an enormous number of lives.
 That’s where Medical Statistician, Pradeep Virdee (University of Oxford), comes in with his plans for a new prediction model using full blood count.

 On December 16, 2019, Pradeep and his co-authors published their plan to identify the role of components of the full blood count in the early detection of colorectal cancer.
 Their findings, drawn from electronic patient health records, will be used to build a new prediction model, whereby the risk of the cancer can be identified before overt symptoms appear.
+(Update: this paper has now been published and can be accessed here).

 Curious to learn more, we speak with Pradeep about his research, and how products like the Web of Science™, EndNote™, and the peer review training course, the Publons Academy, are helping him strengthen his methodology and achieve his research goal.